Gainesville Repeater News...

 A proprietary format, YSF provides a digital mode that is also capable of transmitting other data such as photos and GPS data.
 Like DMR, many of the repeaters have affiliated themselves with various reflectors and "rooms" such as America Link.

-Visit our 444.050 repeater (default is linked to Florida I-75 along with 147.21 in Ocala and 444.575 in the Villages) with full WiresX capability.
+Visit our 444.050 repeater (default is linked to the Kansas City Wide digital network) with full WiresX capability.

 Jon Simonds, KC4NWK, has a WiresX system on 444.525.
 Not presently "linked", you will find this an excellent place to visit with locals and experiment with visiting other systems through the WiresX capability.